Ground-mounted solar panels

 All ground-mounted solar panels systems are not created equal

-Ground-mounts are constructed of metal frames that are installed into the ground.
-This keeps your panels at an angle fixed.
-While standard ground-mounted solar panels can be adjusted manually to accommodate seasonal variations.
+Ground-mounts are made from metal frames that are driven into the ground and ensures that your panels are at a set angle.
+The standard solar panels mounted on the ground can be manually adjusted to adjust for seasonal changes.

 All homeowners can benefit from ground-mounted solar panels systems

-Additionally, the bracings in standard ground-mount systems can be removed with ease and are light.
-They will be more secure if you choose{ a|| the} pole-mount.
+Additionally, the bracings in traditional ground-mount systems are removed with ease and are light.
+They’ll be more secure if you choose{ a|| the} pole-mount.

 What is a suitable area for a ground-mounted solar system?